 7 ATMOSPHERIC CONDITIONS FOR CONDITIONING AND TESTING

-Prior to test, the specimens shall be conditioned to moisture equilibrium in the standard atmosphere of (65 ± 2) percent relative humidity and 27 °C ± 2 °C temperature from dry side as laid down in IS 6359 and the test shall be carried out in the standard atmosphere (See also IS 196).
+Prior to test, the specimens shall be conditioned to moisture equilibrium in the standard atmosphere of (65 ± 2) percent relative humidity and 27 °C ± 2 °C temperature from dry side as laid down in IS 6359 and the test shall be carried out in the standard atmosphere (see IS 196).
 It is recommended that samples be conditioned for at least 24 h in the relaxed state.

 8 PREPARATION OF TEST SPECIMENS